pymc-devs/pymc-examples/examples/index.md

 guides about core functionality and the API documentation among other things.

 **Example gallery**
-We publish the example gallery as a subproject of the versioned docs: `docs.pymc.io/projects/examples` This means that the building process, language and version of the example gallery are independent from the versioned docs.
+We publish the example gallery as a sub-project of the versioned docs: `docs.pymc.io/projects/examples` This means that the building process, language and version of the example gallery are independent from the versioned docs.
 However, the {ref}`search bar in the versioned docs <pymc:search>` searches